Is Investing in Real Estate Worth It?

 Why I’m Not a Landlord

 If you’re considering rental real estate ownership, go in with your eyes open.
 Make sure you have some cash for a down payment and renovations as well as spare time to invest in this project, and the endurance to oversee the ongoing management of the rental real estate.

 If you have the endurance and enthusiasm, then try out becoming a landlord.
 Be aware that you’ll end up dealing with a variety of people-good and bad.
 And you’ll need more cash than you imagined for unexpected expenses and to cover the bills when the property is vacant.

 At one point, I thought being a landlord was fun exciting.
 But that excitement gave way to exhaustion and annoyance at being a landlord.

 Eventually, I realized that I can still invest in real estate, enjoy the cash flow and capital appreciation without being a landlord.
-At present, I own REITs, both US and international, and may invest in real estate in part 2.
+At present, I own REITs, both US and international, and may invest in real estate crowdfunding in the future.